Hide and skin production around the world

 About this essay

-The information in this Nothing to Hide essay has come from two principal sources.
+The information in this Nothing to Hide essay has come from these principal sources.

 This essay tackles the following misrepresentations: